-You’ll also need to do your part to ensure your baby beardies have their basking spot, heat lamp, and vivarium properly set up before leaving them.
+You’ll also need to do your part to ensure your baby beardies have their basking spot, heat lamp, and vivarium adequately set up before leaving them.

 Even if a boarding program has experience with reptiles, they may not keep the materials on hand.

-A phone call is all it takes to find out what a boarding program can do and what it costs.
+A phone call is all it takes to find out what a boarding program can do and its costs.